Aging Montana Ranchers and Farmers

 A strategy I like to use is starting with the end product you want and working back from there.
 If your main goal is to have a manager who can run the entire ranch you need to consider where those individuals come from and what qualifications they have.
 Another great place to start is with your contacts.
 Talk to friends and people you conduct business with.
 Networking is a great way to find a qualified person that may be a great fit for managing your Montana ranch or farm.

-An additional way of finding a capable person to manage your ranch is to contact the local college or ag colleges.
+An additional way of finding a capable person to manage your ranch is to contact the local college or ag colleges like Montana State University.
 Talking to department heads can help you identify high-quality students who are graduating soon or in search of a summer internship.
 An internship allows you to test the waters with a possible candidate and see if they are able to manage the ranch.
 Finding experienced individuals will take time in order to find the right candidate, but it will pay off because there will be much less training needed in the long run.
 An individual with experience will also be able to take their past experiences and be able to apply what works to your ranch to ensure its success.
 You will be surprised how helpful college department heads can be in helping you find the right person.
 If they direct you to an employment office that is fine but you will want to talk to Professors that have taught the student.
 You are looking for the cream of the crop that is graduating.
 Explain your situation and how important it is that you find the right individual for the continuation of your operation.
 Expect to be able to discuss with the prof what incentives you have for a candidate and the upside for the right person.

 Another possibility might be operation managers who are individuals or a company that specializes specifically in running ranches and farms.
 Companies generally provide support for every aspect of your farm or ranch including veterinary services, managing livestock, as well as overseeing the hiring process for ranch hands.
 This can be a more expensive option and there would need to be clear targets and expectations.